apple/foundationdb/html/_sources/backups.rst.txt

   Required.
 Specifies the Backup URL for the source backup data to restore to the database.
 The source data must be accessible by the ``backup_agent`` processes for the cluster.

 ``-w``
-  Wait for the the restore to reach a final state (such as complete) before exiting.
+  Wait for the restore to reach a final state (such as complete) before exiting.
 Prints a progress update every few seconds.
 Behavior is identical to that of the wait command.

 ``-k <KEYS>``
   Specify list of key ranges from the backup to restore to the database